 The impact of privacy regulations on the software quality process

 So what is the impact of these regulations on the software quality process?
 How can we cope with these privacy regulation in our quality process?
 We as DATPROF know a lot about these privacy regulations.
 There is one thing you should remember after you read this blog, and that is:

 You can’t use copies of production databases in a non production environment.

 Unfortunately you just simply can’t anymore.
-At lease not as simple as we all did like in 2017.
-If you’re coping with the GDPR it is not so simple anymore to use copies of production in a test environment.
+At least not the way we all did in 2017.
+If you’re coping with data protection legislation it is not so simple anymore to use copies of production in a test environment.
 So how is this impacting the software quality process?
 Because production data is probably the best test data to use.
-And the reason why it is the best test data is because we can be quite certain that if the software works on a copy of production, it will probably also work in a production environment.
-At least that’s what you might be expecting… But unfortunately we just can’t use copies anymore.
+And the reason why it is the best test data is because we can be quite certain that if the software works on a copy of production, it will also work in a production environment.
+At least that’s what you might expect.
+But unfortunately we just can’t use copies anymore.